sparcules/Spark_Pixels/README.md

 * Removed the Auto Shut Off control from the settings menu.
 Don’t freak, see next enhancement below :)
 * Added Aux Switch Panel - used to turn things on or off or switch between two options. i.e. switch between using a light sensor or the app to set LED brightness.
 Turning the Auto Shut Off on or off has migrated to use this feature.
 * Added menu and refresh icons to the main screens.
-* Added menu option for each device that allows renaming and changing the color of the device.
+* Added menu option for each device that allows renaming and changing the (in app) color of the device.
 * Added product identification under each device name (either Core or Photon).
 * Enhanced the Rename Device feature.
 * Removed the (confusing) need to set the Pixel Drivers in the settings menu.